 The Howard University Multidisciplinary Gerontology Center (HU-MGC) was established in 1992 (circa) under the leadership of former dean and provost, Dr. Richard A. English.
 Originally funded with a grant from the U.S. Department of Health and Human Services, the Multidisciplinary Gerontology Center began its work with the mission to serve as a knowledge base and program resource to promote the effective transfer, dissemination, and utilization of information on the minority elderly and provide Information, consultation, and other forms of technical assistance to the public, the aging network, voluntary organizations and other public and private sector organizations.

-Technical assistance will be provided through consultation and collaboration with other academic institutions, State and Area Agencies on Aging, public, private and voluntary agencies regarding at-risk minority older persons, especially the eldercare needs of African-Americans and their families.
-The HU-MGC is currently located at Howard University's School of Social Work on the third floor, under the leadership of Dr. Sandra Edmonds Crewe, who diligently works to uphold the center's mission and its values.
+Technical assistance will be provided through consultation and collaboration with other academic institutions.
+State and area agencies on aging, public, private and voluntary agencies regarding at-risk minority older persons, especially the eldercare needs of African-Americans and their families.
+The HU-MGC is currently located at Howard University's School of Social Work on the third floor, under the leadership of Dr. Robert Cosby, who works to uphold the center's mission and its values.

 - Social Media and Older Persons: Exploring use of social media as intervention and marketing